 For example, if you love watching movies, eating out, or buying books, then you should add these to your list of expenses and plan for these.
 Although all of us would love to indulge ourselves always, a limited income does not make that possible.
 We need to prioritize choices among our desires and allocate a portion of our income for that purpose.

 - Plan for Happiness with a Fund for Indulgence

 The best way of ensuring that you do not end up feeling miserable due to overspending on things you want to buy is to plan for your happiness at every step.
 Just like we keep emergency funds for sudden mishaps or ailments, it makes perfect sense to maintain a fund that would meet your other spending needs.

 This fund might vary in volume as it would depend on your earnings and choice.
 You can split your monthly earnings into four parts.

 - 20% of your earnings should go to your long-term savings

 - 20% of the income should take care of the rent.

 - 40 to 50% should meet the everyday expenses

 - 10 to 15% should meet your desires.

 It is only you who can find the right balance for expenses, on the basis of what your necessities and indulgences are.
 You should also decide whether you can at all afford to spend on things other than immediate necessities.
-Many realize the right away to handle expenditure when it is too late.
-But, of you start early, keeping track of your spending and keeping enough to manage different sectors, while also saving and investing enough for future, you can indulge yourself into small pleasures now and then.
+Many realize the right way to handle expenditure when it is too late.
+But, if you start early, keeping track of your spending and keeping enough to manage different sectors, while also saving and investing enough for the future, you can indulge yourself in small pleasures now and then.